Dendera Temple Complex Luxor Egypt

 Pondering the Ceiling at Dendera Temple

-Yesterday, I visited Dendera – the Temple of Hathor, about a one-hour drive from Luxor.
-Dendera lies along the Nile River near the small Egyptian town of Dendera.
+Yesterday, I visited Dendera – the Temple of Hathor.
+The temple complex is about a one-hour drive from Luxor, along the Nile River near the small Egyptian town of Dendera.
 The temple was “inhabited in prehistory as an oasis on the west bank of the Nile, south of the historical city of Qena”.
-The complex was less crowded than those toured in Luxor, and there was a pleasant cool breeze from the Nile.
+The complex was less crowded than other temples toured in Luxor, and there was a pleasant cool breeze from the Nile.

 Aerial View Dendera Temple – Viator

-It’s a beautiful, 2,000-year-old temple with colorful detailed hieroglyphic carvings throughout, towering sandstone columns, dark chambers, twisting stairways, and an underground crypt!
+It’s a beautiful, 2,000-year-old temple with colorful detailed hieroglyphic carvings, towering sandstone columns, dark chambers, twisting stairways, and an underground crypt!
 The gorgeous ceiling represents the heavens, “featuring the waxing and waning of the moon as it travels across the sky“.

 A Tourist’s Life in Egypt